mbta/ueberauth_cognito/README.md

 ## Refreshing access tokens

 Cognito supports [using refresh tokens](https://www.oauth.com/oauth2-servers/access-tokens/refreshing-access-tokens/) to automatically obtain new access tokens for users whose access tokens expire.
-If the callback URL is called with the `refresh_token` param set, Ueberauth will attempt to use the given refresh token value to obtain a new, fresh access token.
+If your application has a refresh token handy, you can redirect to the callback URL with the `refresh_token` param set, and Ueberauth will attempt to use the given refresh token value to obtain a fresh access token.

 The refresh token for an access token is issued at the same time as the access token, and is available in the `Ueberauth.Auth.Credentials` struct.
 Whether to use refresh tokens, and where to store them if used, is an implementation detail.
 Your first instinct might be to store them in a cookie, but they can sometimes exceed the maximum possible cookie size.
 An alternative is to store an identifier (which could be a username, or simply a random nonce) in a cookie, and create a GenServer that maps these identifiers to refresh tokens.
 This has the advantage of not revealing the refresh tokens to the end user, if this is a consideration.